paulness/gatsby-starter-personal-blog/content/posts/2017-10-26--nhibernate-queryover-examples/index.md

 ---
 title: NHibernate QueryOver examples using the C# library
 subTitle: QueryOver is a powerful wrapper for the NHibernate ORM Criteria API.
 It is type-safe with a familiar syntax to Lambda expressions and LINQ.
-This post covers a nice range of real world usage examples.
+This post covers a nice range of real-world usage examples.
 cover: AdobeStock_125269092.jpeg
 ---